-- (10) Where an establishment fails to comply with any provision of these Rules, such establishment shall be liable to penalty as prescribed under the relevant provisions of the Rights of Persons with Disabilities Act, 2016, and any other applicable laws in force. - (11) In addition to any penalty imposed under sub-rule (10), the Bureau of Indian Standards (BIS) may withhold, suspend, or cancel any license, certificate of conformity, ISI Mark License, or Registration under the Compulsory Registration Scheme (CRS) granted in respect of any ICT-based product, equipment, or hardware found to be in violation of these Rules. - (12) The appropriate Government or any competent authority may withhold, suspend, or cancel any registration, empanelment, authorisation, or approval granted to any website, mobile application, tablet application, or other digital service for public use that is found to be non-compliant with these Rules.
+(10) Where an establishment fails to comply with any provision of these Rules, such establishment shall be liable to penalty as prescribed under the relevant provisions of the Rights of Persons with Disabilities Act, 2016, and any other applicable laws in force.
+Such penalty may be imposed by the competent authorities as mentioned in sub-rule (11) or (12) as the case may be in addition to Chief Commissioner for Persons With Disabilities / State Commissioner For Persons With Disabilities.

+(11) In addition to any penalty imposed under sub-rule (10), the Bureau of Indian Standards (BIS) may withhold, suspend, or cancel any license, certificate of conformity, ISI Mark License, or Registration under the Compulsory Registration Scheme (CRS) granted in respect of any ICT-based product, equipment, or hardware found to be in violation of these Rules.

+(12) Ministry of Electronics and Information Technology, Government of India may withhold, suspend, or cancel any registration, empanelment, authorisation, or approval granted to any website, mobile application, tablet application, or other digital service for public use that is found to be non-compliant with these Rules.
+For this purpose, Ministry of Electronics and Information Technology shall create a portal for registration of the items covered in sub-rule (1) within a period of three months of notification of these Rules wherein each establishment shall be required to provide the initial or updated ACR as the case may be.

 This comprehensive Rule establishes a robust framework to ensure that all information and communication technology (ICT) products, services, websites, applications, and digital content intended for public use are accessible to persons with disabilities in accordance with Indian Standards IS 17802 (Part 1): 2021 and IS 17802 (Part 2): 2022.
 It mandates compliance for new and existing systems within clear timelines, requires suppliers and developers to provide Accessibility Conformance Reports (ACRs) which must be updated with any significant upgrades or design changes, exempts bona fide archived content, and specifies proportionate penalties for non-compliance.
-Notably, it empowers the Bureau of Indian Standards to withhold, suspend, or cancel certifications and registrations for ICT products, and enables competent authorities to withhold or revoke approvals for non-compliant websites and applications, ensuring sustained accountability.
-This Rule thus provides clear obligations, transparent compliance tools, and effective enforcement measures to advance digital accessibility in line with the Rights of Persons with Disabilities Act, 2016 and various judgments.
+Notably, it empowers the Bureau of Indian Standards to withhold, suspend, or cancel certifications and registrations for ICT products, and enables competent authorities to withhold or revoke approvals for non-compliant websites and applications, transparent compliance tools, and effective enforcement measures to advance digital accessibility in line with the Rights of Persons with Disabilities Act, 2016 and various judgments.